DoQ17/WWG1WGA/README.md

-wireless networks that are  somehow configured ien a dasychain fashion to get wider reach the trick will be to allow access to the wireless network and still configure your private nodes in your home or whatever. end of first note MAy 5, 2020
+wireless networks that are  somehow configured ien a dasychain fashion to get wider reach the trick will be to allow access to the wireless network and still configure your private nodes in your home or whatever. end of first note May 5, 2020
 ####